 Can I Go On a Preserve?

 Yes. many of TILT's Signature Preserves are open to the public, and in some cases feature trails for hiking and skiing.
-The Signature Preserves are: Zenda Farms Preserve, S. Gerald Ingerson Preserve, Potters Beach & Grindstone Island Preserves, Sissy Danforth Rivergate Trail, Otter Creek Preserve, Crooked Creek Preserve, and Chippewa Bay Preserve.
+Public access can be enjoyed at: Zenda Farms Preserve, S. Gerald Ingerson Preserve, Potters Beach & Grindstone Island Preserves, Sissy Danforth Rivergate Trail, Otter Creek Preserve, Crooked Creek Preserve, Foster-Black Woods Preserve, and Chippewa Bay Preserve.

 Land that has a conservation easement on it is not necessarily open to the public.
 In most cases, this land is private property, owned by someone other than the land trust.
 The public may not trespass on these properties.

 Does TILT take land off the tax rolls?

 When land is acquired by TILT it may be removed from the tax rolls because it provides public and economic benefits for our region.
 However, TILT's exempt assessed value is valued at only 0.3% of the total taxable assessed value in our service area.
 The majority of TILT’s owned lands offer exceptional hiking, biking and cross country-skiing opportunities that are open to the public free of charge.
 Hunting and trapping opportunities are offered through TILT’s permit system.
 Examples of properties owned by TILT that are open to the public include Zenda Farms Preserve, Potters Beach Preserve, the Grindstone Island Nature Trail, Crooked Creek Preserve, and Otter Creek Preserve.
 Read about the value of land conservation in the Thousand Islands.

 What does TILT do?